 If a student does not have a finalized grade in a course because of the grant of special or supplemental examination privileges, and this course is either a prerequisite or co-requisite to another course in which the student is pre-registered or obtained through the add/drop process, the student may be required to withdraw from registration in the course for which the prerequisite or co-requisite has not been satisfied.
-Similarly, the student may be refused registration in a course for which the pre-requisite or co-requisite has not been satisfied.
-The student may apply to the Committee for permission to be exempted from this rule.
+Similarly, the student may be refused registration in a course for which the pre-requisite or co-requisite or co-requisite has not been satisfied.
+The student may apply to the Committee for permission to be exempted from this 33 | P a g e rule.
 The Committee may grant an exemption if the instructor waives the requirement, the Committee is satisfied that the student has sufficient background and/or experience in the subject matter and no other inequities arise by reason of such exemption.